By Mark Piatt

 If you are interested in learning more about moon magic, then I suggest you read “Moon Spell Magic: Invocations, Incantations & Lunar Lore for a Happy Life“ by Cerridwen Greenleaf.

-White sage is often used during death ceremonies because it can help relieve some of the sorrow caused by the death of a loved one.
+Sage is often used during death ceremonies because it can help relieve some of the sorrow caused by the death of a loved one.

-White Sage is often used as a spiritual healing tool, especially in times of sorrow.
+Sage is often used as a spiritual healing tool, especially in times of sorrow.

-Burning white sage can release negative energy and cleanse your aura, both of which are important to do when you are dealing with the death of a loved one.
+Burning sage can release negative energy and cleanse your aura, both of which are important to do when you are dealing with the death of a loved one.

 In many cultures, sage is used to treat depression, anxiety, and various other mood disorders, all of which can result from the death of a loved one.